eesmer/CyberSecurity-Glossary/EN/Authentication_and_Authorization/Basic-Concepts.md

 **2-** Authorization -> apply the right access<br>
 **3-** Accounting -> record and review activity<br>

-In most organizations, AAA is centralized (e.g., AD/LDAP, SSO, an IAM platform) and backed by policies such as least privilege, MFA, and regular access reviews.
+In most organizations, AAA is centralized (e.g., AD/LDAP, SSO, an IAM platform) and backed by policies such as *least privilege*, *MFA*, and *regular access reviews*.